ray-project/ray/doc/source/tune/guides/plot_tune-advanced-tutorial.rst

 .. image:: /images/tune_advanced_paper1.png

-PBT starts by training many neural networks in parallel with random hyperparameters, using information from the rest of the population to refine the hyperparameters and allocate resources to promising models.
+PBT starts by training many neural networks in parallel with random hyperparameters, using information from the rest of the population to refine these hyperparameters and allocate resources to promising models.
 Let's walk through how to use this algorithm.

 .. contents::